-- In a bowl, whisk together flour, cornstarch, baking soda, and salt until evenly incorporated.
+- In a bowl, whisk together flours, cornstarch, baking soda, and salt until evenly incorporated.
 Add to mixing bowl and mix on low speed until no dry ingredients remain.

 - Turn dough out onto a piece of plastic wrap; wrap tightly, shaping dough into a flat disk.
 Refrigerate for at least 30 minutes.

 - Preheat oven to 350 degrees F. Line two 8-by-8-inch square baking pans with parchment paper.

 - Remove dough from refrigerator and cut in half; return second half to the fridge until you are ready to work with it.